Clients Assisted

 Proof required to be convicted of murder

-PCJP co-sponsors a Senate Bill 1437 to end California’s felony murder rule by requiring the prosecution to prove that a defendant killed or intended to kill to be convicted of murder.
+PCJP co-sponsored the 2018 Senate Bill 1437 to end California’s felony murder rule by requiring the prosecution to prove that a defendant killed or intended to kill to be convicted of murder.

 Counseling for life-term youth offenders

-PCJP, in partnership with Human Rights Watch and former inmates sentenced to juvenile life without parole, conducts workshops throughout the California prison system for every person sentenced to juvenile life without parole.
+PCJP, in partnership with Human Rights Watch and former inmates sentenced to juvenile life without parole, conducted workshops throughout the California prison system for every person sentenced to juvenile life without parole in 2018.

 Youth offender parole hearings

-PCJP co-sponsors Senate Bill 394 to provide Youth Offender Parole Hearings for juveniles sentenced to life-without-parole
+PCJP co-sponsored Senate Bill 394 in 2017 to provide Youth Offender Parole Hearings for juveniles sentenced to life-without-parole

 Youth rights counseling

-PCJP consults and advocates for Senate Bill 395 to provide counsel to children under the age of 16 prior to waiving their rights under Miranda law.
+PCJP consulted and advocated for the 2017 Senate Bill 395 to provide counsel to children under the age of 16 prior to waiving their rights under Miranda law.

 Extending parole eligibility

-PCJP co-sponsors Assembly Bill 1308, extending youth offender parole eligibility to people who were 25 years old or younger when they committed their crimes.
+PCJP co-sponsored the 2017 Assembly Bill 1308, extending youth offender parole eligibility to people who were 25 years old or younger when they committed their crimes.

 Enhanced public safety, expanded rehabilitation

-PCJP consults and advocates for Proposition 57, which was approved by more than 65% of voters.
-The proposition strengthened California’s justice system and increased public safety by expanding rehabilitation in prisons and improving the process by which youth can be tried as adults.
+PCJP consulted and advocated for Proposition 57, which was approved by more than 65% of voters.
+The 2016 proposition strengthened California’s justice system and increased public safety by expanding rehabilitation in prisons and improving the process by which youth can be tried as adults.

 Youth-offender parole eligibility

-PCJP consults and advocates for Senate Bill 261 to create youth-offender parole eligibility to people who committed crimes as youth.
+PCJP consultsed and advocated for Senate Bill 261 in 2015 to create youth-offender parole eligibility to people who committed crimes as youth.

-Edel Gonzalez, represented at his parole hearing by PCJP, is the first person sentenced to juvenile life without parole to be released through the California Fair Sentencing for Youth Act and SB 260.
+Edel Gonzalez, represented at his parole hearing by PCJP in 2015, became the first person sentenced to juvenile life without parole to be released through the California Fair Sentencing for Youth Act and SB 260.

 Ensuring consideration for every youth offender

-PCJP consults and advocates for Assembly Bill 1276 to ensure young people under the age of 22 at the time they enter prison are less likely to be placed on the most dangerous prison yards and are more likely to have access to rehabilitative programs and services.
+PCJP consulted and advocated for Assembly Bill 1276 in 20214 to ensure young people under the age of 22 at the time they enter prison are less likely to be placed on the most dangerous prison yards and are more likely to have access to rehabilitative programs and services.

 Youth Offender Parole Process

-PCJP co-sponsors Senate Bill 260 to create the Youth Offender Parole Process, which provides meaningful opportunity for release to children who were tried and sentenced as adults after 15, 20 or 25 years in prison.
+PCJP co-sponsors Senate Bill 26 in 2013 to create the Youth Offender Parole Process, which provides meaningful opportunity for release to children who were tried and sentenced as adults after 15, 20 or 25 years in prison.

-Mary Jones, represented by PCJP students, is released from prison after serving 32 years for a murder committed by her abuser.
+Mary Jones, represented by PCJP students in 2013, is released from prison after serving 32 years for a murder committed by her abuser.

-PCJP client Edel Gonzalez, who was sentenced to life without parole for a crime he committed at age 16, is the first person resentenced under the California Fair Sentencing for Youth Act.
+PCJP client Edel, who was sentenced to life without parole for a crime he committed at age 16, becomes the first person resentenced under the California Fair Sentencing for Youth Act in 2013.

 PCJP drafts and consults on Assembly Bill 593 and AB-1593 — known as the “Sin by Silence Bills” after the documentary of the same name which features many PCJP clients.
 AB-593 expands habeas relief for those whose crime related to a history of battering.
 AB-1593 requires the parole board to give great weight to a history of battering in the parole process.